 - If you have more significant hearing loss you might consider local or Telehealth care.
 Read more about prescription Vs. OTC hearing aids here

-- Available for purchase online
+- Available for purchase online or at retail stores

 - Does not require a prescription from a doctor